 All I am trying to point out in this post is that travelling should be so much more: Engaging with the landscapes and people surrounding you, enjoying time to simply be, perhaps trying some forest bathing, wild swimming, walking, kayaking, hiking or even some yoga in nature.

-If you are intrigued I can pretty include any or all of this into my bespoke tours.
+If you are intrigued I can pretty much include any or all of this into my bespoke tours.

 Do get in touch: